 3. Eat a Variety of Colorful Fruits and Vegetables

 A wide variety of fruits and vegetables supports micronutrient requirements.
-For example, leafy greens provide vitamin K, bell peppers and berries provide vitamins C and E, bananas supply potassium, and carrots and sweet potatoes provide vitamin A.
+For example, leafy greens provide vitamin K. Bell peppers and berries provide vitamins C and E. Bananas supply potassium.
+Carrots and sweet potatoes provide vitamin A. Variety is key!

 The antioxidants in fruits and vegetables are very beneficial for runners.
 The antioxidants include vitamins C, E, A, zinc, and various other compounds found in foods.
 Antioxidants reduce the oxidative stress that we accumulate as a natural result of training.
 While oxidative stress is essential for adaptation, too much can be detrimental.
 Antioxidants scavenge free radicals and reactive oxygen species.
-In addition to supporting overall health, antioxidant consumption may reduce delayed-onset muscle soreness, according to a 2020 review in Redox Biology.
+Additionally, antioxidant consumption may reduce delayed-onset muscle soreness, according to a 2020 review in Redox Biology.

 For most runners, an appropriate goal is a minimum of five servings of fruits and vegetables per day.
 You can eat more.
 However, be mindful that you are not filling up excessively on vegetables and fruits at the expense of other foods.
 (Additionally, too many fruits and vegetables can lead to very high fiber intake, which can cause gastrointestinal distress in some runners.)